One Way to Bring Them Back

 Hazy American Gothic

-I was on a road trip a few years ago that took me west through the entire width of Iowa.
-I discovered Iowa’s divided into two horizontal stripes in every direction, the bottom half is green, and the top half is blue, with occasional dark shapes and textures interrupting the horizon like cattle, trees, and farm building silhouettes.
+I was on a road trip a few years ago that took me west through the entire state of Iowa where I discovered the state is divided into two horizontal stripes.
+The bottom half is green, and the top half is blue, with occasional dark shapes and textures interrupting the horizon like cattle, trees, and farm building silhouettes.
 Two-track dirt roads intersected with the narrow county highway that passed through the small town I was in.
-It included a two-pump gas station, one unleaded, one diesel, a small store where I bought a green and yellow t-shirt that said ‘kiss a corn grower today’, a garage structure servicing large trucks and farm machinery, like combines, tractors and chemical sprayers, a huge pile of irrigation equipment that was slowly disappearing into tall prairie grass, and a blacksmith shop.
-I could hear a sledgehammer banging iron and saw an orange glow with occasional sparks near a prominently placed limp, American flag on a twenty-foot pole.
+It included a two-pump gas station, one unleaded, one diesel, a small general store where I bought a green and yellow t-shirt that said ‘kiss a corn grower today’, a garage structure servicing large trucks and farm machinery, a huge pile of irrigation equipment that was disappearing into tall grass, and a blacksmith shop.
+I could hear a sledgehammer banging iron and saw an orange glow with occasional sparks flying out of the door.
 Much of the ground surrounding these places was packed dirt, stained with oil, gasoline, and other industrial fluids.

 After refueling, I took one of the two-track roads out into a field with all my windows open.
 I stopped, got out and was surrounded by late summer corn way over my head.
-It was unsettling, a little like the anxiety I feel when I get lost in a maze and think I’ll never find my way out, or when I can’t locate the car immediately in a multilevel parking ramp because I forgot where I parked it.
-I imagined Iris Dement singing Our Town, or Leaning on the Everlasting Arm because the melancholy and anxiety were thick.
-I thought about home and family, but they weren’t anywhere near me, so I abruptly drove away from the discomfort and began thinking about the painting American Gothic.
+It was unsettling, like when I get lost in a maze and think I’ll never find my way out, or when I can’t immediately locate the car in a multilevel parking ramp because I forgot where I parked.
+I imagined Iris Dement singing Our Town, or Leaning on the Everlasting Arm because the melancholy was thick.
+I thought about home and my family, but they weren’t anywhere near me, so I got back in the car and tried to drive away from the discomfort, but couldn’t because then I thought about the painting American Gothic.

-My knowledge of Grant Wood’s painting American Gothic was incorrect from the start.
+My knowledge of Grant Wood’s painting American Gothic has been incorrect from the start.
 I never bothered to learn the full story behind the painting.
 My American Art history professor must have spoken about it, but I don’t remember what he said, and I’ve made huge assumptions about what I thought the painting depicted.
 I assumed Wood somehow discovered this married couple on their farm one day while out exploring and asked them if he could sketch them.
-They probably would’ve looked just like this when he asked them too.
 They agreed to pose for him, but he’d have to come back later.
 So, he showed up to sketch them at the specified time but had to wait.
-He sat on the front porch until the two of them were finished with their afternoon bible study at the kitchen table.
+He probably sat on their front porch until they were finished with their afternoon bible study at the kitchen table.
 It was hot, humid, and quiet except for the cicadas and the mumbling he could hear through the screen door.

 None of that happened though.
 It isn’t a portrait of a husband and wife at all, it depicts a father and daughter.
-Wood did come across this house randomly with a fellow artist and felt moved to draw it.
-Then later asked his family dentist and his daughter to pose for him.
-They weren’t even in the same room, they were sketched separately.
-That’s how he constructed the painting.
+Wood came across this house randomly with a fellow artist and felt moved to draw it.
+Then later asked his family dentist and his sister to pose for him.
+They weren’t even in the same room.
+They were sketched separately.
+That’s how he constructed his painting.
 He wasn't documenting an existing situation.
-He assembled seperate elements and merged them to shape this open-ended story about fictional people in Iowa.
+He assembled separate elements and combined them to form this open-ended story about fictional people in Iowa.

 Regardless of Grant Woods intent, or my assumptions, the painting makes me uncomfortable.
-Maybe it’s because the father’s pitchfork automatically implies poking, or stabbing.
-It makes me think of ‘children of the corn’ and these two look like they could be involved somehow, controlling them without words, just coded eye movements, sending out the ‘corn’ herds to track down trespassers if they stray into their fields.
-Someone might have pulled over, gotten out to stretch their legs and entered the rows of corn one hot afternoon during late summer, thinking they were far enough away from the farmhouse that they wouldn’t be noticed, but they miscalculated how easy it is to see movement in the distance on most Iowa farms.
-Then the children would be summoned, they’d congregate quickly and rush from the barn into the fields almost like a single organism, and quickly locate and isolate the intruders without even making their presence known.
-They’d stop abruptly like roadrunners, quietly encircle their prey, and emerge in slow motion, blinking simultaneously and silent.
+Maybe it’s because the pitchfork automatically implies poking, or stabbing.
+It also makes me think of ‘children of the corn’ and these two look like they could be involved somehow, controlling the children without words, just coded eye movements—sending out the ‘corn’ herds to track down trespassers that stray into their fields.
+Someone might have pulled over, gotten out to stretch their legs and entered the rows of corn to find shade one hot summer afternoon.
+They thought they were far enough away from the farmhouse that they wouldn’t be noticed, but they miscalculated how easy it is to see movement in the distance on most Iowa farms.
+The children were summoned and they congregated quickly and rushed from the barn into the fields almost like a single organism.
+Locating the unaware intruders without even making their presence known, they stopped abruptly like a roadrunner.
+They quietly encircled their prey and emerged from the corn in slow motion, blinking simultaneously and silent.

 Songs :: Our Town and Leaning on the Everlasting Arm by Iris DeMent, and Revelator by Gillian Welch